antarctica/packer-vm-templates/README.md

 for Vagrant base boxes and OVA images.
 The major differences between the DigitalOcean image and these other types are:

 * Source image - we cannot use our own ISO and instead pick from the set of base images that DigitalOcean supports.
-In most cases has no consequence since the DigitalOcean base image and ISO we use are the same.
+In most cases this is of no consequence since the DigitalOcean base image and ISO we use are both minimal installations.
-* No vagrant user is created - as these VMs are public (though not advertised) using a pre-shared private key is not a good idea.
+* The *Vagrant* user is not created and no pre-shared keys are added (as this is not needed and is security risk).

 Images produced by this project are stored within the BAS DigitalOcean account [1] and **SHOULD** be used for any VM created within this service.
 This ensures consistency with other providers, and ensures that any customisations for